StevenThuriot/Smurfs/README.md

 # The Smurfs

 We hate the typical "Google Questions" on our solicitation interviews.
-Fork and submit a pull request instead to show off your skills!
+Fork and send us your code instead to show off your skills! (preferably privately! no fun in spoiling the solution for others)

 ## If you're the ideal candidate for this job, then you will find this assignment to be no burden at all.